Managing Rivers, Reservoirs, and Lakes

 Practical Tools and Strategies for Sustaining and Protecting Ecological Values of Water

 Fort Collins, Colorado April 24-26, 2018

-Justification: Given the realities of changing weather patterns coupled with increasing water use demands, the prospect of increased variability of extreme hydrologic conditions exists around the globe.
-Numerous plans have been developed to document the consequences of drought conditions and propose general strategies for drought adaptation.
+Given the realities of changing weather patterns coupled with increasing water use demands, the prospect of increased variability in hydrologic conditions exists around the globe.
+Many water and natural resource managers have developed plans and strategies for adapting to drought conditions.
 The majority of these efforts have focused on minimizing the negative consequences of drought on basic societal needs.
 Less focus has been placed on specific strategies and tools to conjunctively maintain the viability of rivers, reservoirs, and lakes including the connectivity between surface and subsurface water.
-A clear need exists for a workshop-style effort to learn from proven strategies and tools to help resource managers effectively balance traditionally recognized water needs with the ecological vitality of river systems.
-As a recognized leader in helping solve challenges to river system management, the Instream Flow Council is committed to advancing the use of effective tools that span the spectrum of law, institutional capacity, science, and public involvement to protect, maintain, and restore aquatic resources.
+A clear need exists for a workshop-style effort to learn from proven strategies and tools to help resource managers effectively balance traditionally recognized water needs with the ecological vitality of river and lake systems.
+As a recognized leader in assembling problem solvers for challenges to river system management, the Instream Flow Council is committed to advancing the use of effective tools that span the spectrum of science, law, institutional capacity, and public involvement to protect, maintain, and restore aquatic resources.

 - April 24: Training sessions will provide skills and understanding necessary for effective management of water resources to sustain fish, wildlife, and habitat during extreme hydrologic events and cycles with a focus on drought.

 - April 25 – 26: Internationally recognized experts will provide examples on the use of and need for effective laws, policies, science, and public participation to meet water management objectives for rivers, reservoirs, and lakes during drought conditions with a key focus on identifying practical, proven solutions.

 - Facilitated discussions following each session will encourage attendees to share their knowledge and experiences that address the challenge of managing extreme hydrologic variability.